SlideShare

 SlideShare is an American hosting service, now owned by Scribd, for professional content including presentations, infographics, documents, and videos.
 Users can upload files privately or publicly in PowerPoint, Word, or PDF format.
 Content can then be viewed on the site itself, on mobile devices or embedded on other sites.
 SlideShare also provides users the ability to rate, comment on, and share the uploaded content.
 Launched on October 4, 2006, the service positioned itself to be similar to YouTube, but for presentations.
 The company was acquired by LinkedIn in 2012, and then by Scribd in 2020.

 In 2018, it was estimated that the website gets an estimated 80 million unique visitors a month.
-SlideShare's biggest competitors include Zoho.com, Issuu and edocr.

 History

 SlideShare was officially launched on October 4, 2006.
-Rashmi Sinha, the CEO and co-founder of SlideShare was named among the world's Top 10 Women Influencers in Web 2.0 by Fast Company.
-Jonathan Boutelle was the CTO of SlideShare and came up with the initial idea behind the website.
-He wrote the first version of the site.
+Rashmi Sinha, the CEO and co-founder of SlideShare, was named among the world's Top 10 Women Influencers in Web 2.0 by Fast Company.
+Jonathan Boutelle was the CTO of SlideShare and came up with the initial idea behind the website and also wrote the first version of the site.

 The website was originally meant to be used for businesses to share slides, but it expanded to become a host of many slides that are uploaded merely to entertain.

-On May 3, 2012, SlideShare announced that it was to be acquired by LinkedIn.
-It is reported that the deal was $118.75 million.
+On May 3, 2012, SlideShare announced it was to be acquired by LinkedIn for $118.8 million.

-On August 11, 2020, it was reported that Scribd, Inc. acquired Slideshare from LinkedIn for an undisclosed amount.
-Scribd took over the operations on September 24, 2020.
+On August 11, 2020, Scribd, Inc. acquired SlideShare from LinkedIn for an undisclosed amount.
+Scribd took over operations on September 24, 2020.